What should you do if you receive a negative Google review?

 Google reviews can be a blessing or a curse.
 A five-star rating from a happy customer is always welcomed, but what do you do if your company receives a negative Google review?
 Is there anything you can do to protect your company’s reputation?

 The Bad and Ugly of Google Reviews

 Several months ago, I received a call from a client who had worked hard for many years to build his business.
 He was distraught.
 He had a number of positive reviews from satisfied clients on his Google local page, and that day, he received a 1 star Google review.
-He was understandably troubled.

-The name and photo of the person who wrote the review was attached to the review, but my client couldn’t remember the name or the face.
+The name and photo of the person who wrote the review were attached to the review, but my client couldn’t remember the name or the face.
 After searching Google for the person’s name and combing through his records, he remembered.
 This person had been a former client from over 5 years ago.

 What was more disturbing was that my client couldn’t remember any negative outcome of his business relationship with this person.
 He wanted to know what he could do, if he should contact this person, or if he could write to Google and ask the search engine giant to remove the review.